20 Best East Coast Vacation Spots

 Welcome to the South!
 Savannah is here to please your senses, including your palate, and its residents are so very happy to have you.

-The original capital city of Georgia, Savannah is bursting with Southern Charm, and plenty of fun tourist attractions.
+The original capital city of Georgia, Savannah is bursting with Southern Charm, and plenty of fun things to do.
 It's here that you'll find resplendent mansions dating back to pre-American Civil War.
 Plus, its streets are lined with giant moss-draped oaks, tempting you to sit in their shade.

 Vast parks (the largest is called Forsyth Park) are peppered throughout town, many featuring large and intricate iron fountains.
 They offer a lovely backdrop for an afternoon walk, as well as an ideal place to enjoy a picnic.